-Section List Actions / Additional Control Measures Date action to be carried out Person Responsible Social distancing and Continued review of arrival and departure arrangements and to ensure SD is adhered to by parents.
-September 2020 - ongoing CB/EG reducing risk of transmission Social distancing and reducing risk of transmission Review arrangements for lunchtimes to ensure guidelines are being adhered to.
+Section List Actions / Additional Control Measures Date action to be carried out Person Responsible Social distancing and reducing risk of transmission Continued review of arrival and departure arrangements and to ensure SD is adhered to by parents.
+Face masks to be worn by parents from Nov 5 th when dropping off/ picking up pupils September 2020 - ongoing CB/EG Social distancing and reducing risk of transmission Review arrangements for lunchtimes to ensure guidelines are being adhered to.
+Lunchtimes although challenging, are working well, even when wet.
 September 2020 - ongoing CB/EG + lunchtime Premises related matters Review of fire procedures to ensure all staff and pupils are aware of procedures relevant to their class (for some pupils this will be a new classroom) September 2020 and then monthly CB/EG

-Signed: Headteacher/Head of Department: C Bader Date: Tuesday 14th July 2020, updated 3rd September 2020
+Signed: Headteacher/Head of Department: C Bader Date: Tuesday 14th July 2020, updated 3rd September 2020, reviewed 3rd November 2020